mara/mara-acl/README.md

 ![User management](docs/permissions.gif)

-Each new user that is authenticated through the external authentication proxy is automatically created with a default role in the acl:
+Each new user that is authenticated is automatically created with a default role in the acl:
 ![User management](docs/automatic-user-creation.png)